 How to delete Facebook photos on almost any device

 Facebook is the world’s largest social media website.
-People are on it all the time and they upload a metric ton of photos.
+People are on it all the time, and they upload a lot of photos.
 Hundreds of millions of photos go up every day.
-That means eventually, you may want to delete a few of them.
-After all, potential employers may look through your photos and there are some old memories you may not want to relive.
-We can show you how to delete Facebook photos on almost any platform.
+That means, eventually, you may want to delete a few of them.
+After all, potential employers may look through your photos, and there are probably some old memories you don’t want to relive.
+We will show you how to delete Facebook photos on almost any platform.

 There are some minor caveats, though.
 You cannot delete photos you did not upload to Facebook yourself.
-You can remove the tag and that removes the photo from your profile.
-Additionally, you can ask friends to remove the Facebook photos from their profiles.
+You can, however, remove the tag, and that removes the photo from your profile.
+Additionally, you can ask friends to remove Facebook photos from their profiles.
 If the photo is particularly egregious, you can also report the photo and hope that Facebook takes it down for violating the terms of service.
-This tutorial only works for Facebook photos you uploaded.
+This tutorial only works for the Facebook photos you uploaded.

 Deleting individual photos